hurter3/LionsTour2021SA/README.md

 - [W3C Markup Validation Service](https://validator.w3.org/)
     Due to Django being used I needed to run the app and then view the page source to cut and paste the code into the validator to check.
-    - Output : Document checking completed.
+    - All Output : Document checking completed.
 No errors or warnings to show.

 - [JSHint](https://jshint.com/)
     - Output :